MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 Shared computer activation lets you to deploy Office 365 ProPlus to a computer in your organization that is accessed by multiple users.
 Here are some examples of supported scenarios for using shared computer activation:

 - Three workers at a factory share a computer, each worker using Office on that computer during their eight-hour shift.
-- Fifteen nurses at a hospital use Office on five different computers throughout the day.
+- Fifteen nurses at a hospital use Office on ten different computers throughout the day.
 - Five employees connect remotely to the same computer to run Office.
 - Multiple employees use Office on a computer that's located in a conference room or some other public space in the company.